kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 Route matching is **single-pass**:

-1. Every entry in `httpFilters` executes, in order, on the incoming request.
+1. Every entry in `httpListenerFilters` executes, in order, on the incoming request.
-2. After the last pre-routing filter completes (or one short-circuits), the implementation performs HTTPRoute matching against the (potentially mutated) request.
+2. After the last pre-routing filter completes, the implementation performs HTTPRoute matching against the (potentially mutated) request.
-3. Implementations MUST NOT re-run any `httpFilters` entries after HTTPRoute matching begins.
+3. Implementations MUST NOT re-run any `httpListenerFilters` entries after the pre-routing stage completes.
-4. Implementations MAY invalidate an internal route cache after a pre-routing filter mutates a matching input (for example, Envoy's `clearRouteCache`), but this is an implementation detail; from the API's perspective there is exactly one HTTPRoute match evaluation per request.

 Single-pass matching is chosen because it (a) eliminates loop-detection semantics that different data planes model differently (NGINX rewrite loops vs. Envoy route-cache